briankimstudio/briankimstudio.github.io/index.md

 ### CO2 level notification system

-   This system monitor CO2 evel in realtime then send notification to mobile messengers including Line and Telegram.
+   This system monitors CO2 evel in realtime then send notification to mobile messengers including Line and Telegram.

    + Prerequisites